Ess Dee Aluminium Ltd.

 |NSE: ESSDEE||ISIN Code: INE825H01017|

-Your Directors are pleased to present the Twelfth Annual Report of the Companytogether with the Audited Statement of Accounts for the financial year ended 31st March 2016.
+Your Directors are pleased to present the Fourteenth Annual Report of the Companytogether with the Audited Statement of Accounts for the financial year ended March 312019.

 The financial highlights of the year are: